RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2020-12-03-newsletter.md

 ## University of Sheffield Research Software Engineering Team Newsletter December 2020

-Before you read the rest of the newletter, I'd like to point out our own [Lunch bytes talks on Dec 9](https://rse.shef.ac.uk/events/lunchbytes-2020-12-09.html).
+Before you read the rest of the newsletter, I'd like to point out our own [Lunch bytes talks on Dec 9](https://rse.shef.ac.uk/events/lunchbytes-2020-12-09.html).
 This month's theme is Accelerated Machine Learning, and we have short talks from NAG and NVIDIA.